Your cart is currently empty!

 Powerful intrinsically safe lights are very expensive, so explosion-proof rated lighting is a better cost-effective option.

-Do the Fixtures Have Glass or Plastic Lenses?
+Do these LED Fixtures Have Glass or Plastic Lenses?

 Most of our explosion-proof fixtures have tempered glass lenses.

-How Do I Keep Paint Off My Light Fixtures in a Spray Booth?
+Keeping Paint off Light Fixtures in a Spray Booth

 If paint gets on the body of the fixture, it will have no effect.
 If it gets on the lens, it will reduce the amount of light.
 If this happens, since the lens has tempered glass, you can scrape the paint off when it does happen.